Executive summary: In this article, we’ll cover everything you need to know about tiered commissions/incentives.

 Use a sales commission software for error-free tier commission calculations

-Sales commission software takes the guesswork out of calculating tiered commissions, ensuring everything is accurate.
+Sales commission and incentive software takes the guesswork out of calculating tiered commissions, ensuring everything is accurate.

 ElevateHQ automates the most complex commission structures, and it is easy to set up with your data.
 You can integrate it with your CRM, spreadsheet, and any existing tool.
 You can create different plans, add reps, set up commission logic and approval workflows.